 - Learning Outcomes

-- Identify and demonstrate the professional, ethical, legal and practical requirements of teachers.
+- Identify and demonstrate an emerging awareness of the professional, ethical, legal, and practical requirements of teachers